 A law degree may be substituted for two (2) additional years of the General Experience.

-For state employees one (1) year as a Principal Human Resources Specialist, Human Resources Generalist 3 or Agency Labor Relations Specialist may be substituted for the General and Special Experience.
+For state employees one (1) year as a Principal Human Resources Specialist, Human Resources Generalist 3, Equal Employment Opportunity Manager, or Agency Labor Relations Specialist may be substituted for the General and Special Experience.

 JOB CLASS DESIGNATION